-Common physical side effects from each treatment option for AdCC are described within the Treatment Options section.
+Common physical side effects from each treatment option for adenoid cystic carcinoma (AdCC) are described in the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the cancer’s stage, the length and dose of treatment, and your general health.

 Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
 Side effects that occur months or years after treatment are called late effects.
 Treating long-term side effects and late effects is an important part of survivorship care.
 This includes changes to your sexual health.
 Learn more by reading the Follow-up Care section of this guide or talking with your doctor.

 Coping with emotional and social effects

 You can have emotional and social effects after a cancer diagnosis.
 This may include dealing with a variety of emotions, such as sadness, anxiety, or anger, or managing your stress level.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.

 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.